 Written by Elise Perraud, NEDonBoard COO

-In March 2021, the Department for Business, Energy and Industrial Strategy (BEIS) launched a 16-week consultation on a set of proposals “Restoring trust in audit and corporate governance”, which closed on 8th July.
+In March 2021, the Department for Business, Energy and Industrial Strategy (BEIS) launched a 16-week consultation on a set of proposals “Restoring trust in audit and corporate governance”, which closed in July.
 NEDonBoard welcomed this initiative and the opportunity to implement meaningful changes.
 We took part in the consultation and responded to selected questions, notably those relevant to company directors and non-executive directors:

 - Section 2: Directors’ accountability for internal controls, dividends, and capital maintenance